 - Petition the Court to be granted Deferred Disposition.

 What happens next?

-Once the court receives your letter we will mail you a judgment indicating your fine and terms of deferred.
-You will need to sign the judgment, include a money order for the fine amount, and return it to the court within 10 days.
-Your case will be deferred for 90 days.
+Once you have made your plea and paid the appropriate costs your case will be deferred for 90 days.
 During that time period you must not be convicted of any other violations.
-If you are under 25 years of age, you must also complete a Driving Safety Course approved under Chapter 1001, Education Code, and return proof of completion to the Court before your time period expires.
+If you are under 25 years of age, you must also complete a Driving Safety Course approved under Chapter 1001, Education Code, and return proof of completionto the Court before your time period expires.

 What happens at the end of the time period?

 At the conclusion of the deferral period, if you have paid all costs and presented satisfactory evidence to the court of compliance with any conditions, the Judge shall dismiss the complaint.

 Are all violations and charges eligible to be placed on Deferred Disposition?

 No. If you, or your charges, meet any of the following circumstances or conditions, you are not eligible for Deferred Disposition:

 - Passing a school bus